 Single person and lone parent households (female-led lone parent households in particular) earn significantly less than the median income and are often at the forefront of housing vulnerability for this reason.
+Indigenous households also experience these conditions.

 Housing Inventory & Construction